 - Pinpointing your bike will not be as accurate as premium trackers

 Datatool Stealth S5-VTS – Premium Pick

 Datatool offers the ‘Stealth’ and ‘Adventure’ models in their range (the Adventure offers route data maps).
 Both are motorcycle-specific S5-certified trackers.

 The Stealth costs an initial £395, but installation is included in the price, unlike the Bike Trac device.
 Subscription is then £9.95 a month or £109 for a year.

-The Stealth is a feature-packed device, which connects directly to the vehicle’s battery, which it monitors and alerts to low charge levels.
+The Stealth is a feature-packed device that connects directly to the vehicle’s battery, which monitors and alerts to low charge levels.
 As well as 24/7 monitoring (linked to the police), the device’s key feature is its ability to create a Geofence around your bike.

 It can also detect the difference between a bike drop and a proper crash (a feature known as ‘G Sense’), enabling a 999 alert if you have an accident.

 You can also set up location alerts, e.g., a warning if you get too close to your Mother-in-law’s house, accident blackspots, etc.

 - Will drain bike battery (e.g., during winter storage)